LucasDesport/tiam-fr/docs/sectoral-coverage/synthetic-fuels.md

 ![CCU designs](CCU-designs.png)
 Fig. 1: Different designs for CO<sub>2</sub> utiliation in TIAM-FR

 As it is assumed that 90% of the CO<sub>2</sub> processed is actually converted, residual emissions are accounted for 1% of the CO<sub>2</sub> flow in the case where fossil CO<sub>2</sub> is employed.
-For processes convertin CO<sub>2</sub> into synthetic fuels, capacity designs are assumed to a commercial capacity of 11.2 PJ/y (Winchester et al., 2013)
+For processes convertin CO<sub>2</sub> into synthetic fuels, capacity designs are assumed to a commercial capacity of 11.2 PJ/y (Winchester et al., 2013).
+All CO<sub>2</sub> utilization processes are commercially available as of 2030.

 ## Hydrogenation